Exposing Malicious Insider Threats: The Advantages of Using a Behavior-based Approach

 Exabeam UEBA takes a behavior-based approach by analyzing user behavior on networks, and applying advanced analytics to identify your riskiest users/assets based on their behavior/actions.
 It automatically analyzes relevant events from IT, productivity, and other security controls to calculate specific user and asset risk, making it easier to detect insider threats.
-Exabeam Threat Hunter lets analysts then search for threats based on the identified behavioral artifacts and user context.
+Exabeam threat hunting capabilities allow analysts to then search for threats based on the identified behavioral artifacts and user context.

 An intellectual property theft example

 Let’s review a common scenario where an employee is leaving their job soon and is planning to steal intellectual property (IP).
 In the Exabeam dashboard, analysts can search for users that exhibit predictable malicious behavior by simply selecting from the risk reasons dropdown.
 This is one way to get the defaulted users and put them on a watch list.
 This is one example of the many different insider threat investigations that you can conduct.

 Clicking on the user’s timeline, analysts can examine all the events to gain complete context of this user’s actions to determine if this is indeed an insider threat.
 Next, let’s examine how a UEBA timeline can help analysts expose the insider threats.

 In this example, we discover a user with a risk score of 129.
-We can then look at a timeline to check if there are other indicators of insider threats.
-Usually, if you are searching for one indicator, there are other related events that lead to a threat—not just one event.
-The user trend allows analysts to track down all the relevant events that are stitched together in one timeline.
+We can then look at a timeline to check if there are activities typically associated with insider threats.
+Usually, if you are searching for one activity, there are other related events that lead to a threat—not just one event.
+The user trend allows analysts to track down all the relevant events that are represented together in one timeline.
 You can also filter by other activities such as by the file, web, network, etc.

 Figure 4 shows data exfiltration (sending corporate data to personal accounts) coupled with abnormal access to other systems (lateral movement).
 This exposes a threat pattern in action.

-Based on abnormal events surfaced by Exabeam Advanced Analytics (AA), analysts can easily put a watch on the user, ceasing access if they exhibit additional anomalous behavior.
-Advanced Analytics provides ample evidence to confront suspected users, negating any fear of false accusations.
+Based on abnormal actions surfaced by Exabeam, analysts can easily put a watch on the user, ceasing access if they exhibit additional anomalous behavior.
+Exabeam provides ample evidence to confront suspected users, negating any fear of false accusations.
 No tool can provide a 100% guarantee that you won’t be the victim of an insider threat, but Exabeam enables investigators and Security Operations analysts to detect, investigate, and remediate insider threats before the rogue insider knows what hit them.

 More insider threat scenarios are available in the Exabeam practitioner training series: